Double-track railway: Handedness

 Handedness of traffic can affect locomotive design.
-For the driver, visibility is usually good from both sides of the driving cab so the choice on which side to site the driver is less important.
-For example, the French SNCF Class BB 7200 is designed for using the left-hand track and therefore uses LHD.
-When the design was modified for use in the Netherlands as NS Class 1600, the driving cab was not completely redesigned, keeping the driver on the left despite the fact that trains use the right-hand track in the Netherlands.
+For the driver, visibility is usually good from both sides of the driving cab, so the choice of which side the driver should sit is less important.
+For example, the French SNCF Class BB 7200 is designed to use the left-hand track and therefore uses LHD.
+When the design was modified for use in the Netherlands as NS Class 1600, the driving cab was not completely redesigned, keeping the driver on the left even though trains use the right-hand track in the Netherlands.
 Generally, the left/right principle in a country is followed mostly on double track.
-On steam trains, the steam boiler often obscured some view, so the driver preferably was placed nearest to the railway side, so signals were seen better.
-On single track, when trains meet, the train that shall not stop often uses the straight path in the turnout, which can be left or right.
+On steam trains, the steam boiler often obscured some of the view, so the driver was preferably placed nearest to the side of the railway, so that it was easier to see the signals.
+On single track, when trains meet, the train that does not stop often uses the straight path in the turnout, which can be left or right.

 Bi-directional running

 Double-track railways, especially older ones, may use each track exclusively in one direction.
 This arrangement simplifies the signalling systems, especially where the signalling is mechanical (e.g. semaphore signals).

-Where the signals and points (UK term) or rail switches (US) are power-operated, it can be worthwhile to signal each line in both directions, so that the double line becomes a pair of single lines.
+Where the signals and points (UK term) or rail switches (US) are power-operated, it can be worthwhile to provide signals for each line which cater for movement in either direction, so that the double line becomes a pair of single lines.
 This allows trains to use one track where the other track is out of service due to track maintenance work, or a train failure, or for a fast train to overtake a slow train.